mewtek/mewtek/README.md

 ### June

-Hi!
-I'm June P. I make things.
+Hi, I'm April!
+I make things.

 ``She/They/Any``

 I'm a developer for CoatHanger Studios, a small game/software group I work on with my girlfriend [Maggie](https://github.com/magdelenn).

-I'm the primary devloper for the [OpenStar](https://github.com/Zeexel/OpenStar) project, a project aimed at recreating The Weather Channel's IntelliStar systems using Haxe.
+I'm the primary devloper for the [OpenStar](https://github.com/mewtek/OpenStar) project, a project aimed at recreating The Weather Channel's IntelliStar systems using Haxe.

 My primary languages for programming are:
 * Python